 2. the person's response involved intense fear, helplessness, or horror."

-The symptoms described (note that for collecting evidence of symptoms, much reliance is placed on replies to questions given by the person, often labelled as “the victim”) have to include items from sections B, C and D of listed here:
+The symptoms described (note that for collecting evidence of symptoms, much reliance is placed on replies to questions given by the person, often labelled as "the victim") have to include items from sections B, C and D of the Military PCL-M list, part of DSM-IV (11/1/94):

 "B. The traumatic event is persistently re-experienced in any of the following ways: